Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Our Approach

 \subsection{Constraints}

-The updated version of an \gls{as} is typically retrained to adapt to changes in its operating environment.
+\annotate{Comment 2.4}\deletedtext{The updated version of an \gls{as} is typically retrained to adapt to changes in its operating environment.
 As a result, it may be exposed to new environmental conditions that were absent or insufficiently tested in the previous version.
 To ensure the system's reliability and safety under these new conditions, it is essential to evaluate its behavior accordingly.
 To this end, we impose constraints on the search process to guide test case generation toward scenarios that reflect these newly introduced conditions.
-Specifically, the search is constrained to generate complete solutions that are not only effective in revealing differences in \gls{mr} violations but also aligned with those new operating conditions observed in execution time, referred to as execution scenarios.
-These execution scenarios represent specific, real-world situations newly encountered by \glspl{as} during actual operation.
-They are collected at runtime through monitoring mechanisms integrated into \glspl{as} and encompass a wide range of situations, such as varying road geometries, traffic densities, and environmental conditions, providing a realistic and representative basis for testing.
+Specifically, the search is constrained to generate complete solutions that are not only effective at revealing differences in \gls{mr} violations but also aligned with the new operating conditions observed during execution time, referred to as execution scenarios.} \addedtext{During deployment, an \gls{as} continuously operates in an evolving environment and is therefore exposed to operating conditions that reflect the current state of the environment.
+When the system is updated (e.g., retrained) to adapt to such changes, these recently observed conditions become particularly important for evaluation, as they are up to date and grounded in real-world execution.
+To capture these conditions, we run simulations of the system under test, monitor environmental conditions as they arise, and collect a representative set of execution scenarios that characterizes operating conditions.
+This collected set is then used to constrain the subsequent search for the updated version, ensuring that generated test cases remain aligned with realistic execution-time scenarios to an extent configurable by engineers. }

+\deletedtext{These execution scenarios are generated online during simulation runs of the system under test.}\addedtext{During the scenario collection phase,} the framework continuously monitors system behavior and environmental conditions, encoding each encountered situation in terms of its salient features (e.g., environmental context and agent behavior).
+As new situations arise, their feature representations are compared against those of previously recorded scenarios, and only \addedtext{sufficiently distinct or representative scenarios are retained in order to avoid redundancy.} \deletedtext{scenarios that are sufficiently different, i.e., novel or particularly representative, are retained.} Over time, this novelty-driven filtering process yields a compact yet diverse set of execution scenarios that captures a wide range of operational conditions \deletedtext{to constrain and evaluate}\addedtext{and serves as a basis for constraining} the search.